Artifact Submission

 • an sha256 hash of the single file (use the sha256sum command-line tool to generate the hash), or

-The URL must be a public Google Drive, Dropbox, GitHub, Bitbucket, or GitLab URL, to help protect the anonymity of the reviewers.
+Please use a public hosting service (Google Drive, Dropbox, GitHub, Bitbucket, or GitLab), so you do not have access to the logs to help protect the anonymity of the reviewers.

 Artifacts do not need to be anonymous; reviewers will be aware of author identities.